Lafayette Square, St. Louis: Lafayette Park

 The 29.95 acre park was created by city ordinance 2741 in 1838.
 The park was named in honor of the Marquis de Lafayette (1757–1834), a French statesman who served as a volunteer under General George Washington in the Continental Army during the American Revolution.

 The land was part of the St. Louis Common.
 When the Common was divided in 1836, an ordinance preserved the 29.95 acres for public use as a park.
 It was separated from the Commons in 1844 but it wasn't until 1851 that it was formally dedicated as Lafayette Square, the name that became associated with the neighborhood that grew up around the park.
 The park was renamed Lafayette Park in 1854.
 It also has cannons that were part of a British warship that bombarded Ft.
-Moultire in Charleston Harbor in June, 1776 during the Revolutionary War.
+Moultrie in Charleston Harbor in June, 1776 during the Revolutionary War.
 The guns were placed in the park by the Missouri Commendry of the American Legion.
 In 1972, Lafayette Square was declared a historic district by Saint Louis.
 It has a few walking and biking trails, a duck pond with fountain, children's playground, various decorative plantings, and a gazebo that can be rented for picnics and events.